 Please see the SLC Supporting your child or partner’s student finance application in 3 easy steps.

 For the 2021/22 academic year, the household income assessment of parent and partner income is based on income in the 2019/20 tax year.

 If the overall household income for the tax year 2021/22 is at least 15% less than it was in the 2019/20 tax year, you can ask to be assessed on the current year income instead.
 To do this you will need to complete a ‘CYI current tax year income assessment form 2021/22’, which which you can download here.

 You will need to provide details of the household income for the 2019/20 tax year as well as an estimate of the household income for the 2021/22 tax year.
 At the end of the 2021/22 tax year you will be asked to provide evidence of the actual household income for that period.
 If your estimate was wrong, SFE can adjust your Student Finance entitlement, which may result in you being paid more money, or in you having to repay some money to SFE.

 To find out exactly what income is counted and how your entitlement is calculated see the guide Student Finance - how you are assessed and paid.

-Instead, Student Finance England will look at any taxable income you have in the current academic year, except for income from any part-time or vacation work and your partner’s income (if applicable) see above ‘parents or partner’s income’ section.
+Instead, Student Finance England will look at any taxable unearned income you have in the current academic year, except for income from any part-time or vacation work (see above) and your partner’s income (if applicable).

 Please contact a Welfare Adviser in the Advice and Counselling Service if you need any help with proving your eligibility for any of these categories.
 If you have been refused independent status by Student Finance England, please see the next section, ‘What happens after I apply for Student Finance?’

 This is referred to as ‘estrangement’.